This guide is for learning about stockinette stitch. It only uses two basic knit stitches. I’ll explain how to do it.

 Does Stockinette Stitch Curl?

-The tendency to curl can be an advantage for some projects, like cuffs on socks.
+Yes, only the side edge.
+To prevent it, add a knitted border.
+The tendency to curl is an advantage for cuffs on socks.

 Is Stockinette Stitch Reversible?